Cover Letter

 Let's start with resumes!

 Every resume should be tailored to the position in order for it to stand out to recruiters and hiring managers.
-It may seem like extra work, but it's actually less work than applying to jobs over and over again and never hearing back.
+It may seem like a lot of work, but it's actually less work than submitting the same resume over and over again and never hearing back.

-The reason why it's so important to tailor your resume is because throughout a professionals' career they acquire numerous skill sets, but the job you're applying for may only be focusing on 6-8 of those skill sets.
-In that case, those skill sets must rise to the top of the resume with quantifiable examples of how you successfully used those skill sets at previous jobs.
+The reason why it's so important to tailor your resume is that throughout your career, you acquire numerous skills, but the job you're applying for may only be focusing on 6-8 of those skills.
+In that case, those skills must rise to the top of the resume with quantifiable examples of how you successfully used those skills at previous jobs.

 Remember, recruiters go through hundreds of resumes.
 They need to be able to tell from a quick glance whether or not you're a potential candidate for the position.